adamzvolanek/DevRack/README.md

 * A special thanks for those that maintain the docker containers I use and reference: [linuxserver](https://www.linuxserver.io/), [binhex](https://github.com/binhex), [ich777](https://github.com/ich777) and many more.
 * All the YouTube channels that create tutorials and walk-throughs of all things Unraid and dockers.
-* A last thanks to those that have supported me: my awesome group of friends from highschool, my ~~girlfriend~~ fiance, and those that say I can't do something.
+* A last thanks to those that have supported me: my awesome group of friends from highschool, my ~~girlfriend~~ ~~fiance~~ wife, and those that say I can't do something.

-## Shameless Plug

-Blog Link (pending)